ccsb-scripps/AutoDock-GPU/README.md

 # Features

-* OpenCL-accelerated version of AutoDock 4.2 running a Lamarckian Genetic Algorithm (LGA)
+* OpenCL-accelerated version of AutoDock4.2.6.
+It leverages the embarrasingly parallelism of its LGA by processing ligand-receptor poses in parallel over multiple compute units.
-* It leverages the LGA paralelism, as (population) individuals of multiple LGA runs are computed simultaneously
+* Besides the legacy Solis-Wets local search method, AutoDock-GPU adds newly implemented local-search methods based on gradients of the scoring function.
+One of these methods, ADADELTA, has proven to increase significantly the docking quality in terms of RMSDs and scores.
 * It targets platforms based on GPU as well as multicore CPU accelerators
-* Observed speedups of up to 4x (quad-core CPU) and 56x (GPU) over the original serial AutoDock 4.2 on CPU
+* Observed speedups of up to 4x (quad-core CPU) and 56x (GPU) over the original serial AutoDock 4.2 (Solis-Wets) on CPU

 # Setup